-Several weeks ago, I got a haircut and really disliked seeing an increasingly visible small bald spot in my frontal scalp region when my hair was short.
-Therefore, for the first time in my life I decided to try out a hair loss concealer seriously (more for experimentation purposes rather than for any serious regular long-term usage goal).
+Several weeks ago, I got a haircut and really disliked seeing an increasingly visible small bald spot in my frontal scalp region where my thinning hair was highly visible.
+Therefore, for the first time in my life I decided to try out a hair loss concealer seriously.
+I was doing this more for experimentation purposes rather than for any serious regular long-term usage goal.
 If I was more of a risk taker, I might have tried scalp micropigmentation, which is more of a a permanent concealer.

-Initially I had major reservations about my experiment.
-I feared that it would be a messy application process; perhaps rain and even wind would cause some of the powder/fibers to run onto my forehead; perhaps the color of the concealer would not exactly match my hair color; perhaps the dye would discolor my pillow; perhaps I would become addicted to the product.
+Initially I had major reservations about my experiment and possible side effects such as rashes and itchiness.
+I feared that it would be a messy application process; perhaps rain and even wind would cause some of the powder/fibers, if not waterproof, to run onto my forehead; perhaps the color of the concealer would not exactly match my hair color; perhaps the dye would discolor my pillow; perhaps I would become addicted to the product.
 Nevertheless, I decided to proceed.

-I chose to try out a product called Toppik, largely because it was one of three (the others being Dermmatch and Caboki) that I had heard of over and over for many years.
+I chose to try out a product called Toppik, largely because it was one of three popular highly rated products (the other two being Dermmatch and Caboki) that I had heard of over and over for many years.
 For around five consecutive days after my haircut (every morning after a shower once my hair was totally dry), I sprinkled a small quantity of the product onto the small barren portion of my frontal scalp region.
 I was quite impressed at the ease of the process of applying Toppik.
 It was not messy whatsoever.

 More importantly, the results were excellent.
 Just a few shakes/ sprinkles of Toppik were sufficient to totally cover my small bald region.
 Moreover, the product never came off during the course of the day (even in significant wind) unless I happened to sleep on a bed and rub my scalp against a pillow for a significant period of time.
 Even then, the pillow did not become dirty and some of the product just came off without discoloring anything it fell on.
 Showering definitely removed all the product from my hair completely, but thankfully without getting the bathtub dirty.
 All in all, I was quite impressed with Toppik and immediately decided to write this post covering the most reviewed hair loss concealer products on Amazon